Perinatal Depressive and Anxiety Disorders

 ConclusionTop

 Timely detection and appropriate treatment of perinatal depressive and anxiety disorders are critical in preventing several adverse outcomes for the mother, their families, and their infants.
 Although common, as many as two-thirds of cases with perinatal depression or anxiety are not recognized in clinical practice.
-Furthermore, only as few as <10% of them receive the appropriate treatment that they need.
+Furthermore, only <10% of them receive the appropriate treatment that they need.
 If not identified and successfully treated, perinatal depressive and anxiety disorders can increase the risk of poor maternal outcomes (eg, maternal suicide), obstetric complications, relationship problems with partners, impaired maternal-infant attachment, poor breastfeeding outcomes, as well as a wide range of developmental problems in the offspring.
 Accurately identifying these mental health problems and treating them with evidence-based interventions can improve the lives of mothers, birthing parents, and their families.

 We would love to hear from you